-America has a great and proud literary tradition.
-Novels, plays and poems pour out of the United States, with increasing numbers of women, African American, Native American and Hispanic writers making a strong contribution.
+America has a great and proud literary tradition, including some of the world’s most famous authors.
+Novels, plays, and poems pour out of the United States, with increasing numbers of women, African American, Native American and Hispanic writers making a strong contribution.
 There have been twelve literature Nobel Prize laureates, beginning with Sinclair Lewis in 1930 to Bob Dylan, in 2016.
-Other laureates include such household names as T.S.
-Eliot, Ernest Hemingway and John Steinbeck.
-The Americans’ contribution to English literature is incalculable.
+Other American writers who were laureates include such household names as T.S.
+Eliot, Ernest Hemingway, and John Steinbeck.
+American writers’ contribution to English literature is incalculable

-The literary tradition began when some of the early English colonists recounted their adventures in the New World for the benefit of readers in their mother country.
+The American literary tradition began when some of the early English colonists recounted their adventures in the New World for the benefit of readers in their mother country (see our list of the best English authors).
 Some of those early writings were quite accomplished, such as the account of his adventures by Captain John Smith in Virginia and the journalistic histories of John Winthrop and William Bradford in New England.

 It was in the Puritan colonies that published American literature was born, with writers like Thomas Hooker and Roger Williams producing works to promote their visions of the religious state.
 Perhaps the first book to be published by in America was the Bay Psalm Book in 1640, produced by thirty ministers, led by Richard Mather and John Cotton.
 It was followed by passionate histories like Edward Johnson’s Wonder-Working Providence (1654) and Cotton and Mather’s epic Magnalia Christi Americana (1702).